chrisbjr/api-guard/README.md

         }
     }

-That's it!
-Updates to this documentation coming soon!
+More on usage coming soon...